 Originally established in 1854, the Kentucky Geological Survey has served the Commonwealth of Kentucky for 161 years.
 During that time, only 12 state geologists have overseen the organization, a legacy of continuity in leadership.
 In 1992, KGS became a full administrative unit of the University of Kentucky by an act of the Kentucky General Assembly.
 The survey is mandated under Kentucky Revised Statutes to conduct research into the geology, mineral and fuel resources, groundwater, and hazards of Kentucky; publish the results of this research for the benefit of the Commonwealth; and collaborate with university departments and state agencies.
 KGS has an advisory board consisting of 12 members nominated by the president of the university and appointed by the Kentucky governor.
-KGS works closely with several departments and cabinets of state government and agencies of the federal government dealing with mineral resources, energy, groundwater, natural hazards, and mapping.
+KGS works closely with several departments and cabinets of state government and agencies of the federal government dealing with mineral resources, energy, groundwater, natural hazards, data preservation, and geologic mapping.